-Signal Name Pin # Baseboard Signal Description Direction PRSNTA# A10 Output Present A is used for OCP NIC 3.0 card presence and PCIe capabilities detection.
+Signal Name Pin # Baseboard Cle Present and Bifurcation Control Pins Signal Description Signal Name Pin # Signal Description Direction PRSNTA# A10 Output Present A is used for OCP NIC 3.0 card presence and PCIe capabilities detection.
 For baseboards, this pin shall be directly connected to GND.
 For OCP NIC 3.0 cards, this pin shall be directly connected to the PRSNTB[3:0]# pins.
-PRSNTB0# B42 Input Present B [0:3]# are used for OCP NIC 3.0 card PRSNTB1# A42 presence and PCIe capabilities detection.
-PRSNTB2# A12 PRSNTB3# B70 For baseboards, these pins shall be connected to the I/O hub and pulled up to +3.3V_EDGE using 1 kOhm resistors.
+PRSNTB0# B42 Input Present B [0:3]# are used for OCP NIC 3.0 card PRSNTB1# PRSNTB2# A42 A12 presence and PCIe capabilities detection.
+PRSNTB3# B70 For baseboards, these pins shall be connected to the I/O hub and pulled up to +3.3V_EDGE using 1 kOhm resistors.
 For OCP NIC 3.0 cards, these pins shall be strapped to PRSNTA# per the encoding definitions described in Section 3.5.
-Nata DDCNTD2# is located at the bottom of the AC Note: PRSNIB3# IS located at the bottom of the 4C connector and is only applicable for OCP NIC 3.0 cards with a PCIe width of X16 (or greater).
-UCP NIC 3.0 Cards that implement a 2C card edge do not use detection BIEO# B7 Output Rifurcation [0:2]# nins allow the baseboard to force BIF1# B8 Output configure the OCP NIC 3.0 card bifurcation BIF2# BQ compare the oer me sto card brarcation.
-65 For baseboards, the $BIF[0.2]$ these nins shall be driven from the baseboard I/O hub on the rising edge of AUX_PWR_EN.
+Note: PRSNTB3# is located at the bottom of the 4C connector and is only applicable for OCP NIC 3.0 cards with a PCIe width of x16 (or greater).
+OCP NIC 3.0 cards that implement a 2C card edge do not use the PRSNTB3# pin for capabilities or present detection.
+BIFO# B7 Output Bifurcation [0:2]# pins allow the baseboard to force BIF1# B8 configure the OCP NIC 3.0 card bifurcation.
+BIF2# B9 For baseboards, the BIF[0:2]# these pins shall be driven from the baseboard I/O hub on the rising edge of AUX_PWR_EN.
 This allows the baseboard to force the OCP NIC 3.0 card bifurcation.
 The baseboard may optionally pull the BIF[0:2]# signals to AUX_PWR_EN or to ground per the definitions described in Section 3.5 if no dynamic bifurcation configuration is required.
 The BIF[0:2]# pins shall be low until AUX_PWR_EN is asserted.
 For baseboards that allow dynamic bifurcation, the BIF[0:2] pins are driven low prior to AUX_PWR_EN.
 The state of the BIF[0:2] pins are driven with the rising edge of AUX_PWR_EN when bifurcation is requested.
 Refer to Figure 81 for an example configuration.
 For baseboards with static bifurcation, the BIF pins that are intended to be a logical '1' shall be connected to a pull up to AUX_PWR_EN.
 BIF pins that are a logical '0' may be directly tied to ground.
 Refer to Figure 82 for an example configuration.
 For OCP NIC 3.0 cards, these signals shall connect to the endpoint bifurcation pins if it is supported.
 The BIF[0:2]# signals shall be left as no connects if end point bifurcation is not supported.
 The value of the BIF[2:0]# pins are latched by the OCP NIC 3.0 card upon entering the AUX power mode state (when AUX_PWR_EN=1 and NIC_PWR_GOOD=1).
 Note: the required combinatorial logic output for endpoint bifurcation is dependent on the specific silicon and is not defined in this specification.